 This locality was a featureless and uninhabited part of Penge Common until the Croydon canal wound its way through in 1809.
 The common was enclosed in 1827 and the turnpike trust extended Clays Lane (now Elmers End Road and Anerley Road) across it.

 Taking advantage of the enclosure and the new access route, William Sanderson, a Scottish silk manufacturer, immediately bought a large tract of land and built himself a house that he called Anerley (later Anerley Lodge) – a northern English and Scottish dialect word meaning ‘solitary’.
-The house’s former location is marked with a pin on the map below.
+The house’s former location is marked with a big pink pin on the map below.